-I wanted to understand the history of the country, but it wasn’t easy.
+I wanted to understand Kazakhstan, but it wasn’t easy.

 I learned enough early on to know Kazakhstan and America were similar in many ways: Both